Skip to Main Content

 Regulation Experts

-Deep knowledge of Brazilian airspace rules including the 120m altitude limit, no-fly zones near 5.4-9km from airports, and permit lead times of 2-4 weeks for SARPAS authorization; up to 6 weeks for heritage/environmental areas.
+Deep knowledge of Brazilian airspace rules including the 120m altitude limit, no-fly zones near 5.4-9km from airports, and permit lead times of 2-4 weeks for SARPAS sign-off.
+Up to 6 weeks for heritage/site-level areas.

 03.